aiidateam/aiida-quantumespresso/docs/source/user_guide/calculation_plugins/pw.rst

     'SYSTEM', 'cosbc': cell parameters

   Those keywords should not be specified, otherwise the submission will fail.

+  The `SYSTEM`, `ibrav` keyword is optional.
+If it is not specified, `ibrav=0` is used.
+When a non-zero `ibrav` is given, `aiida-quantumespresso` automatically extracts the cell parameters.
+As a consistency check, the cell is re-constructed from these parameters and compared to the input cell.
+The input structure needs to match the convention detailed in the `pw.x documentation <https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm199>`_.
+The tolerance used in this check can be adjusted with the `IBRAV_CELL_TOLERANCE` key in the `settings` dictionary.
+It defines the absolute tolerance on each element of the cell matrix.

 * **structure**, class :py:class:`StructureData <aiida.orm.nodes.data.structure.StructureData>`
 * **settings**, class :py:class:`Dict <aiida.orm.nodes.data.dict.Dict>` (optional)